AlBundy33/hb_rb/readme.md

 hb.rb is a "simple" ruby-script to add some more features to HandbrakeCLI.

-This program comes with ABSOLUTELY NO WARRANTY; for details see LICENSE.txt (available in archive).
-This is free software, and you are welcome to redistribute it under certain conditions.

 Main advantages of the script are:
 - no need to work with audio-track-numbers - simply use "deu", "eng", etc. to specifiy the wanted language(s)
 - filter tracks by duration (e.g. to convert all episodes from a dvd)